maxhbr/LDBcollector/md/Xerox.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": false,
-        "__impliedText": "Copyright (c) {year} {copyright-holder}.
-All Rights Reserved.\n\nUse and copying of this software and preparation of derivative works\nbased upon this software are permitted.
+        "__impliedText": "Use and copying of this software and preparation of derivative works\nbased upon this software are permitted.
 Any copy of this software or of\nany derivative work must include the above copyright notice of\n{copyright-holder}, this paragraph and the one after it.
 Any\ndistribution of this software or derivative works must comply with all\napplicable United States export control laws.\n\nThis software is made available AS IS, and {copyright-holder} DISCLAIMS\nALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE\nIMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR\nPURPOSE, AND NOTWITHSTANDING ANY OTHER PROVISION CONTAINED HEREIN, ANY\nLIABILITY FOR DAMAGES RESULTING FROM THE SOFTWARE OR ITS USE IS\nEXPRESSLY DISCLAIMED, WHETHER ARISING IN CONTRACT, TORT (INCLUDING\nNEGLIGENCE) OR STRICT LIABILITY, EVEN IF {copyright-holder} IS ADVISED\nOF THE POSSIBILITY OF SUCH DAMAGES.", "__impliedURLs": [
             [
                 "SPDX",